clicon/clixon-docs/overview.rst

 Overview
 ========

-Clixon is a management framework that can be used by networking devices and other computer systems.
+Clixon is a configuration management framework used by networking devices and other computer systems.
 Clixon provides a datastore, CLI, NETCONF and RESTCONF interfaces all defined by YANG.